Jason1165/Clyde-Pacman/README.md

 ##### 06/11/2022
 Jason: Debugging existing code and modifying certain parameters.
 Added sprites for the ghosts.

+Ryan: working on cheat codes for the ghosts.

 ##### 06/12/2022
 Jason: A start screenish and clearFood().

+Ryan: finished cheat codes for ghosts.